 Annexation to the King County Library System

-Under the highly respected librarian Betty Beck Roberson and then her successor John L. Holmes, the Auburn Public Library continued to serve the needs of the still-expanding population.
+Under respected librarian Betty Beck Roberson and then her successor John L. Holmes, the Auburn Public Library continued to serve the needs of the still-expanding population.
 However, city funding did not keep pace with the library's needs, and indeed declined during the late 1970s and early 1980s.
 City officials studied the library's operations and recommended a series of improvements and a schedule for achieving them.
 But funding for the recommended improvements was not forthcoming: City voters rejected proposed library bond measures in 1989, 1990, and 1991.

 The city responded with another study, this one carried out by a citizen task force appointed by Mayor Charles Booth.
 In 1995 the task force recommended that city voters decide whether to annex the Auburn Library to the King County Library System.
 Joining KCLS would turn the responsibility of operating the library, and the portion of Auburn residents' tax revenue devoted to library operations, over to the county-wide system, allowing the Auburn Library to benefit from both a broader tax base and a much larger collection of library materials.

 A special election was held on February 4, 1997, for Auburn residents to vote on the annexation question, and 70 percent voted in favor of annexation.
 The annexation took effect on January 1, 1998.

 Building and Expanding a New Library

 With support from KCLS and $4 million in development costs paid by the city, planning could get under way for a new 15,000-square-foot library designed by Olson Sundberg Architects.
 A groundbreaking event to celebrate the start of construction was held on Saturday, March 13, 1999, and the new Auburn Library opened to the public April 19, 2000.